 To stop multitasking would mean I have to slow down at my job, which may seem like I will lose out in the productivity race, but in fact it is supposed to be better for my health.
 And like you right about now, I had problems accepting that I needed to slow down.

-Confessions Of A Web Editor – An Inside Look
+Read Also: Confessions of a Web Editor – An Inside Look

 Take a break